boldx/nyanminator/README.md

 Nyanminator
 ===

-This is a program that occasionally meows at you while you typing on your keyboard.
+This is a program that occasionally meows at you as you type on your keyboard.

 Inspiration